Custody

 The ETH stake principal is managed by LSP smart contracts.
 Various roles (such as the Initiator and Allocator) can initiate fund flows between LSP smart contracts, but cannot modify destination smart contract addresses.

 Staking involves two types of keys: validators keys and withdrawal keys.
 Validator keys are used for cryptographic signing of attestations, while withdrawal keys are used to set Consensus Layer reward and withdrawal addresses.
-For mETH Protocol, the rewards and withdrawal address will be the LSP smart contract at the time of validator creation.
+For Mantle LSP, the rewards and withdrawal address will be the LSP smart contract at the time of validator creation.
 This means the node operators (validators) do not have control over the staked ETH.

 Under Emergency Scenarios